Koumbaya/wumpus/README.md

 `-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling)
 `-level=x`: start at a specific level (1-6).
 `-arrows`: gives infinite arrows.
+`-seed=xxxx`: set all the randomness based on the seed for debug purpose.
 `-debug`: cheat/debug mode.

 ![cover](cover.png)